Bloodsports.TV

-Bloodsports.TV is a hero defense video game for Microsoft Windows developed by Toadman Interactive and Fatshark.
+Bloodsports.TV is a MOBA hero defense video game for Microsoft Windows developed by Toadman Interactive and Fatshark.
 The game is a spin-off from Fatshark's 2012 role-playing game Krater: Shadows Over Solside, set in the same universe.

 Bloodsports.TV was released in 2015 via the Steam digital distribution platform.

 Gameplay

 Bloodsports.TV features a departure from the squad-based real-time strategy gameplay of Krater: Shadows Over Solside, and replaces it with that of an MOBA.
 The player takes control of one of a number of Gladiators, alone or together with up to 4 other players, and loads into an arena.
 After a short time, waves of enemies will come out and the Gladiators will have to defeat them.
 After all outlaws are defeated, the players have a short time to restore their health, purchase upgrades, and do side-objectives.
 Then the next waves comes.
 At waves 4, 7, and 10 there is a special boss wave.

 The game features 5 difficulty levels (Amateur League, Pro League, Master League, and Apocalympics) with several sub-difficulties for each level.
 The game also features 4 different game lengths; 4 waves, 7 waves, 10 waves, and Endless Mode.